Welcome to today's edition of the Rush 24-7 podcast.

 It was, you know, a radio bit.

-So yesterday morning I arise early and head to the airport and I fly up to Washington, D.C.
-I get to the White House at 11 o'clock, the luncheon with the president scheduled at 12 noon from 12 noon to one o'clock, because at 1.05 he's got to go to the East Room for a the uh presidential Medal of Freedom ceremony.
+I get to the White House at 11 o'clock, the luncheon with the president scheduled at 12 noon, from 12 noon to 1 o'clock, because at 1.05, he's got to go to the East Room for the presidential Medal of Freedom ceremony.

-I don't want the president to have downtime, so if you're waiting to meet with the president, you're always there early in case his schedule changes.
+They don't want the president to have downtime, so if you're waiting to meet with the president, you're always there early in case his schedule changes.

-The president says, let's go eat.
+The president said, let's go eat.

-We get into the president's private dining room off the Oval Office, and in front of every place there are three of them, and there's Ed Gillespie and the President and me.
+We get into the president's private dining room off the Oval Office, and in front of every place, there are three of them, and there's Ed Gillespie and the President and me.

 There's a cheese and cracker tray, a substantial cheese and cracker tray that they had not told me would be there.

-The president had not ordered, he ordered lunch a peanut butter and jelly sandwich.
+He ordered lunch a peanut butter and jelly sandwich.

-Don't give me that purple jelly, I want red jelly.
+Don't give me that purple jelly.

 Ed Gillespie had a salad, a large salad.

-But I did not order, and the president got his little peanut butter and jelly sandwich there, and Gillespie's looking at his salad.
+And the president's got his little peanut butter and jelly sandwich there.

 This is going to be a quick meeting.